no-touch-fish/LLM-attack-replace/README.md

 Check out our [website and demo here](https://llm-attacks.org/).

-Cited by Junsheng Huang and make some changes to do my experience.S
+Cited by Junsheng Huang and make some changes to do my experience.

 ## Updates
 - (2023-08-16) We include a notebook `demo.ipynb` (or see it on [Colab](https://colab.research.google.com/drive/1dinZSyP1E4KokSLPcCh1JQFUFsN-WV--?usp=sharing)) containing the minimal implementation of GCG for jailbreaking LLaMA-2 for generating harmful completion.